AndreProenza/SpendIT/README.md

 Automatic finance manager with analytical AI

-## Goals
+## Introduction

-Design an innovative digital service provided by a public administration organism to the community by applying design methods, techniques, and tools.
-Artifacts of design such as problem and solution frameworks, empathy and affinity maps, service models, storyboards, wireframes, and project canvas are developed.
+SpendIT is an idea for an innovative digital service which can be provided by a public administration organism to the community, through the application of design methods, techniques and tools.
+SpendIT is composed by design artifacts such as problem and solution frameworks, empathy and affinity maps, service models, storyboards, wireframes, and a project canvas.

-The goal of SpendIT is to analyze and design, not actually to implement a solution.
+SpendIT's main purpose is not actually to implement a solution, but rather to analyze and design an innovative idea.

 ---